-According to HM Treasury, serious organised crime costs the UK a staggering £37 billion a year.
+According to the National Crime Agency, serious organised crime costs the UK tens of billions annually.
 So it is understandable that the government is keen to reduce it.

 The crackdown on money laundering continues

 The private and public sectors need to work together; otherwise, it simply will not be effective.
 Even though this is a goal to be applauded, it still means that regulated businesses have to comply with laws and regulations that continue to evolve at a pace that requires constant vigilance and flexibility.

 The pressure to know everything about customers is becoming greater and greater.
 The inevitable outcome is that data sets requiring monitoring are becoming so large that firms are forced to rethink and re-engineer how they mitigate and manage financial crime risk.

 Top tips to protect your firm from money laundering